AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 What you want to describe are referred to as **Entities** - basically the "things" that we want to store information about.

-The information that we want to store about them are the **Attributes**, such as Name, and Qualifications for the teachers.
+The information that we want to store about them are the **Attributes** (properties), such as Name, and Qualifications for the teachers.

 Then there are various **Relationships** between the entities.
 For example, usually a school only has one head teacher, and many teachers (and usually the head teacher is also a teacher).